pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/beta_release.rst

 * The desktop environment must succesfully shutdown, reboot, hibernate, logout etc.
 * Beta release must include default artwork by default for the installation manager (YALI_), graphical boot, firstboot, graphical login, desktop background and splash screens.
 * Release Upgrade should be stabilized and get almost ready to Final Release.
+* The upgrade manager should complete the upgrade from a clean updated previous Pardus release.

 Beta Tickets
 ^^^^^^^^^^^^